 - Attend to and interact with the children

-Love Volunteers welcomes all those 18 years and over who wish to assist in the ongoing support and development of marginalized and at-risk children of Cameroon.
-This highly interactive and varied project does not require participants to have a background in the field of childcare, as there are many ways you can assist.
-However, volunteers with suitable education, qualifications or experience are highly sought after.
+Love Volunteers welcomes all those 18 years and over who wish to assist in the development of Morocco's next generation.
+While this highly rewarding project does not require participants to have a background in the field of childcare, as there are many ways you can assist, volunteers with suitable education, qualifications or experience are highly sought after.
 Regardless, a volunteer’s individual role can often be tailored to suit their particular skills and interests.
-Importantly, all applicants must first and foremost have a genuine willingness to help, show drive and initiative, and bring a positive 'can-do' attitude.
+Ideally, volunteers on this project will have at least a basic knowledge of the local language in order to communicate effectively with staff and students, though this is not a pre-requisite.
+All applicants must of course display a genuine willingness to help, show drive and initiative, and bring a positive 'can-do' attitude.
 If this sounds like you, we want you on the team!

 Additionally, volunteers applying to join this program will be required to supply to following documentation:

 - Police check